 Your body makes these naturally, but it also needs a contribution of dietary nutrients to keep everything on Goldilocks level: juuuust right.
 Supporting the supply and stability of these mood messengers appears to be an effective way to promote the steady spirit and optimism that we all desire.

-Nutrients That Act as Natural Mood Enhancers
+Nutrients That Act as Natural Mood Boosters

 Now that we have an idea of how the inner workings of our bodies influence our moods, let’s look at some of the key nutrients at the center of our mental matrix.